Desbordante/desbordante-server/internal/usecase/README.md

 Implement the use case.
 The use case should manage domain entities directly but interact with repositories, services, and external components strictly through interfaces.

 ### 4. Implement data storage context
-Implement interface `DataStorageContext` for your data storage.
-Place it in the `internal.infrastructure.data_storage` module.
+Implement interface `DataStorageContext` for your data storage and then add it into the universal context from `internal.infrastructure.data_storage` module.

 ### 4. Implement the repository
 If the repository isn't implemented, you will need to provide a concrete implementation for the repository interface.
 Place this in the `internal.repository` module.